telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 In order for roles based authorization policy to apply your application must be configured to extract roles information from the users JWT.
 This is done by setting the `JWT_ROLES_CLAIM` environment variable to the path to the roles claim e.g. `roles`, or `path.to.roles`.
-If the configuration value contains `.` characters then this is considered to represent a path to a nested claim within the JVM, otherwise it is considered to be a top level claim.
+If the configuration value contains `.` characters then this is considered to represent a path to a nested claim within the JWT, otherwise it is considered to be a top level claim.
 If the users JWT does not contain roles information and a resource class/method has an `@RolesAllowed` annotation then they will not be permitted to access the protected endpoint(s) and will receive a 401 error.